scripting/likes/readme.md

-# nodeLikes
+# Likes

 A simple Node-based server that manages likes across arbitrary web pages.
 Includes JavaScript code for clients that interfaces with the server.

+This is the server behind the likes feature on <a href="http://scripting.com/">Scripting News</a>.

 ### The demo app